GuilinXie/Paper_Replicating/vision_transformer/README.md

 # Introduction

-This repo implemented the ViT-base model using **PyTorch** from the paper of *[An Image is Worth 16 * 16 Words: Transformers for Image Recognition at Scale.](https://arxiv.org/abs/2010.11929)*
+This repo implemented the ViT-base model using **PyTorch** following the paper of *[An Image is Worth 16 * 16 Words: Transformers for Image Recognition at Scale.](https://arxiv.org/abs/2010.11929)*

+In the Code Structure section, I illustrated the modular codes of this project, including implementing the ViT model, customizing Dataset, Dataloader,  training, testing, logging metrics, and predicting images.

+In the Training Result section, I compared training loss and test loss from training the ViT model from scratch, and training from transfer learning with pre-trained torchvision.models.ViT_B_16_Weights.DEFAULT.

+Finally, in the Prediction Result section, I visualized the prediction results and probabilities for testing images to show the model's performance.

 # Code Structure